philadikes/test/README.md

 hello, world!

 This is my first project on Github.
-I am trying to learn about coding!
+I am trying to learn more about coding!